NethServer/ns8-core/TESTING.md

 ├── pythonreq.txt
 └── __init__.robot
 ```

 ## Tests execution

-Every module have a script named `test-module.sh` that can be used to setup and launch the tests relative to the module.
+Every module has a script named `test-module.sh` that can be used to setup and launch the tests related to the module.
 All the tests logs can be found in the directory `tests/outputs`.

 ### Usage

-All the scripts have a some common way to customize the execution.
+All the scripts have a common way to customize the execution.

     ./test-module.sh <leader_node> <worker_node1,worker_node2,...>